 The amount of MTC Devices is expected to become 2 orders of magnitude higher than the amount of devices for human to human communication scenarios.
 This has to be taken into account for IMSI, IMEI and MSISDN.
 Regulatory bodies indicate shortages of IMSIs and MSISDNs.

 The MTC Feature PS Only in 22.368 includes a requirement that PS Only subscriptions shall be possible without an MSISDN.
 In principle an MSISDN is not used in any of the PS based signalling procedures.
 However, it will have to be assured that all PS procedures indeed work and subscriptions can be uniquely identified without providing an MSISDN.
 Furthermore, 22.368 specifies that remote MTC Device configuration shall be supported for PS only subscriptions without an MSDISDN assigned.
 Current remote MTC Device configuration solutions (i.e. Device Management and Over-the-Air configuration) are based on SMS, which assumes the use of MSISDNs.
-So a solution to support remote MTC Device configuration is needed.
+So a solution to support remote MTC Device configuration that does not require the use of MSISDNs is needed.

 An MTC Group is a group of MTC Devices that share one or more Group Based MTC Features and which belong to the same MTC Subscriber.
 A so-called MTC Group identifier uniquely identifies such a group across 3GPP networks.